svampkorg/moody.nvim/README.md

         -- to show the visual range of the selection highlighted by Visual hl group. extend_to_linenr = true,
         extend_to_linenr_visual = false,
-        -- fold_options.enabled also enables the built in statuscolumn in moody.
+        -- fold_options.enabled also enables the built in SignColumn in moody.
 These folds takes a bit of a different -- approach to showing folds and their range.
-Try it out and see if you like it :) If not you can use -- the statuscolumn as is, with extend_to_linenr.
+Try it out and see if you like it :) If not you can use -- the SignColumn as is, with extend_to_linenr.
 It will then only show diagnostic signs and linenr.
-        -- This requires nvim-ufo.
-        fold_options = {
+        -- This requires nvim-ufo, and will possibly break your current custom SignColumn (if you have any) fold_options = {
             enabled = false,
             -- these are two colors you can specifiy which will be used to generate a gradient